 Set on 10 acres, the Flamingo Resort boasts 170 rooms and suites located in five two-story buildings.
 Built in 1957, the hotel has been carefully modernized to retain its 1950s charm.
 Along with comfortable beds and USB ports, guests will find fun retro touches in their rooms, like mint green Trimline telephones and matching tea kettles.
 Soothing color schemes, teak millwork and abundant natural light come together to create a relaxing vibe and nostalgic ambiance.
 There’s even a family room with bunk beds for kids.

 Scattered throughout the property are half a dozen custom-made pieces by Bay Area artists.
-Guests are encouraged to wander the grounds to take in the artwork — the HYBYCOZO garden sculpture at the hotel entrance takes on a whole new life after the sun goes down and it glows in the dark.
+Guests are encouraged to wander the grounds to take in the artwork — the HYBYCOZO garden sculpture at the hotel entrance takes on a whole new life after the sun goes down as it glows in the dark.
 Returning guests should take a closer look at the rope art installation by San Francisco based artist Windy Chien, which hangs in the resort’s event foyer, in what was previously the hotel lobby.
 If you have memories of what this space used to look like, you might have trouble believing your eyes.

 With an eye toward sustainability, hydration stations have been installed throughout hotel grounds.
 All rooms have refillable glass water pitchers as well as refillable toiletry dispensers in an effort to cut down on single-use plastics.